decentralizedintelligencenetwork/.github/profile/README.md

 ## Our Vision

-Doctelligence is an open-source, peer-to-peer blockchain protocol designed to restructure and decentralize the current internet, specifically for AI training on a decentralized web of data architecture.
-It enables the creation, transfer, and distribution of economic value on a peer-to-peer basis, allowing users to maintain control over their data, identity, and future.
-Operating independently of central authorities, Doctelligence fosters a secure and transparent network where individuals can own and profit from their data.
-Our investment strategy is focused on fundamental technologies that form the backbone of Web 3.0, alongside infrastructure projects that leverage this decentralized framework for AI development and beyond.
+Doctelligence is designed to decentralize the current internet, specifically for AI training on a decentralized web of data architecture.

 ## The Entities Behind Doctelligence